 THE STORY OF OUR PARISH

-Over a period of 20 to 30 years the possibility of starting a Parish in Kingston area was discussed.
-At all times it was felt that the size of the Parish would be too small to warrant its existence.
-For years the Greeks Orthodox Christians in this area traveled to Newburgh and Poughkeepsie for Church Services, parishes which some of our original Greek Orthodox settlers of Kingston helped to form.
+As we initally gathered to consider forming our new parish, there was a concern the size of the Parish would be too small to warrant its existence.
+For years the Greeks Orthodox Christians in this area traveled to St Nicholas Church in Newburgh and the Dormition Church in Poughkeepsie for Church Services.
+These are parishes which some of our original Greek Orthodox settlers of Kingston helped to form.

 In the summer of 1959 a conference between Mrs. Jennie Chafouleas and Mr. Stephen Larios re-examined the possibility of creating a Parish in Kingston.
 Mrs. Chafouleas called a meeting at her home in September 1959 of 10 or 12 interested persons.
 At this meeting it was decided to form a committee to investigate the number of potential parishioners and the problems that could be involved in the formation of a Parish.

 This work was carried on by a few individuals and culminated in a series of general meetings, resulting in a non-profit religious corporation formed on March 29, 1960.
 Chris J. Larios, who was chairman of the original committee, was elected President of the Board of Trustees and the following were the trustees: George Kakoullis, Vice President; George Georgallis, Secretary; Sarantos Matthews, Treasurer; George Maouris, Charles Athans, John Trataros, James Evangelou, George Kotzias, William Frangis, Peter Kouvarides and Michael Philip.